Freight Shipping from Las Vegas to Columbus

 How much does it cost to ship freight from Las Vegas to Columbus?

-Full truckload (FTL) rates from Las Vegas, NV to Columbus, OH currently range from $4,915-$6,058 for a standard dry van load over the 2,286-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Columbus, OH currently range $4,915-$6,058 (roughly $2.16-$2.65 per mile over 2,286 miles).
 LTL shipments typically cost $1,457-$2,343 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Columbus?